undersightboard/undersightboard.github.io/README.md

-This is a test of the webpage.
+This is the main webpage for The Undersight Board.

+Contact us at: undersightboard@gmail.com